Introduction to Automated Negotiation: Normal-Form Games

 Next, suppose that player 1 chooses to play `confess'.
 We now see that if player 2 chooses `deny' she will get a utility of 0 (i.e. 10 years in prison), while if she chooses `confess' she will get a utility of 2 (i.e. 8 years in prison).
 Again, we see that `confess' is the best option.

 In other words: \textit{No matter what player 1 chooses, player 2 is always better off if she chooses `confess'}.
 Vice versa, the same holds for player 1.
 Player~1 is always better off by playing `confess', no matter what player 2 chooses.
 We therefore see that the action profile $(\mi{confess}, \mi{confess})$ is the unique pure Nash equilibrium of this game.
 From this we conclude that if both players are perfectly rational, they would each choose to play `confess' and therefore they would each go to prison for 8 years.

-This may seem highly counter-intuitive, since if they cooperated they could ensure to go to prison for only 2 years.
+The conclusion of our analysis may seem highly counter-intuitive, because if they cooperated they could have ensured to go to prison for only 2 years.
 The problem with that cooperative solution, however, is that even if the players could somehow make an agreement to each play `deny', then, \textit{by assumption of non-cooperative game theory}, still neither of the two players could be forced to keep their promise.
 So, if you agree with your opponent to play `deny', then the best thing you can do is to break your promise and play `confess' anyway.
 Formally speaking, we say that players cannot \textit{commit} to their actions in advance.